Zeican/MiDaS-Simple-GUI/README.md

 ------- INSTRUCTIONS --------

+-- Automatically --
+Run the 'install.bat' file
+Follow the instructions provided there.

+If you want to launch it after without running the installer again, just run the 'launch.bat' file.

+-- Manually using Wheel file --
 Clone or download the repository from GitHub.

 Open a terminal or command prompt and navigate to the downloaded repository.
 (Default C:/Users/(username)/MiDaS-Simple-Gui)